Fylhan/qompoter/README.md

 License
 --------------------------------

-* Qompoter is distributed under the [LGPL3+](LICENSE) license. *Therefore, you can freely use it in any projects, even closed one.
+* Qompoter is distributed under the [LGPL3+](LICENSE) license. *Therefore, you can freely use it in any projects, even closed ones.
 Just keep in mind that if you modify Qompoter, you shall provide these updates as open source.
 Thanks!*
 * Qompoter is using [JSON.sh](https://github.com/dominictarr/JSON.sh) under the MIT and Apache 2 license.
 Qompoter unit tests are also based on the JSON.sh architecture.

 Please feel free to contribute.